irmikimikmik/FigureSkatingStrategyApp/README.md

 the judges may add to the *base point* of the element, or the points they may take from that element (also known as *GOE scores*) depending on the quality of it.
 So once the elements in the choreography are selected as well as the GOE scores, the application will come up with the *technical score* of that choreography.
-The *skating skills* component however completely depends on your presentation of the choreohraphy and how much the judges have enjoyed it rather than certain elements.
-This skill is a skill that comes with experience and confidence on the ice so the application will need some data for this.
-There will be slots for the user to enter the skating skills scores they have received in the past competitions.
-Once the user enters these scores in a reverse-chronological way, the application will predict their skating skills score for the next competition by constructing a graph of the previous data and making an estimation with the line of best fit.
-Once both of the scores are calculated, they will be demonstrated on the screen and the user will know whether they should make adjustments or compete with the choreohraphy they have.
+The *skating skills* component however completely depends on your presentation of the choreography and how much the judges have enjoyed it rather than certain elements.
+This skill is one that comes with experience and confidence on the ice, so the application will just prompt the user to enter a skating skills score they have received (most preferably a recent one).

+It would not be practical for this application to estimate the skating skills score depending on multiple results from the past rather than the most recent one because these scores are very reliant on who the judges are, what type of energy the skater radiates that day on the ice and even the difficulty of the competition.
+Since the skating skills component is not as concrete as the technical component and it relies on so many and very different factors, adding more scores from the past simply wouldn't contribute to the precision of the prediction.
+That is why only a single score of skating skills would be enough.

+Once both of the scores are calculated, they will be demonstrated on the screen and the user will know whether they should make adjustments or compete with the choreography they have.

 #### *USER STORIES*

-- As a user, I want to be able to add an element to my choreohraphy.
+- As a user, I want to be able to add an element to my choreography.
-- As a user, I want to be able to add my previous points to my skating skills component history.
 - As a user, I want to be able to choose which element I am adding.
 - As a user, I want to view the elements I have already added to my choreography.
 - As a user, I want the option to not add a GOE score as I may not have an idea about what the judges will think of the element.
+- As a user, I would like to see if the duration of my choreography fits the standards of the Ice Skating Union rule book.